Peace Lab launch

 This initiative brings together research and teaching from across the University focused on a broad range of issues related to peace, including conflict, security, migration, human rights, development, and social cohesion.

-The Peace Lab draws on world leading expertise in our three centres: the York Centre for Conflict & Security, the Centre for Applied Human Rights, and the Interdisciplinary Global Development Centre, and will develop innovative approaches to peace, along three streams:
+The Peace Lab draws on world leading expertise in our four centres: the York Centre for Conflict & Security, the Centre for the Comparative Study of Civil War, the Centre for Applied Human Rights, and the Interdisciplinary Global Development Centre, and will develop innovative approaches to peace, along three streams:

 1. conflict prevention and early warning